Major in International Relations (BA)

 Students must complete, with a satisfactory letter grade, at least two courses at the college level taught in a modern spoken language other than English.
 If two introductory courses are taken, both must be in the same language.
 Language courses used to satisfy a Humanities Cluster may be used also to satisfy this requirement.
 Transfer courses may be used to satisfy this requirement, with advisor approval.
 Advanced Placement exams may not be used to satisfy this requirement.
 The language courses are in addition to the 12 courses required for the major.

 No more than four introductory courses may be counted toward the major.
 In most departments, all 100-level courses are considered introductory.
 The exceptions are courses offered by the Department of History and the Department of Religion and Classics.
-In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, and HIST 161.
+In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 104, HIST 120, HIST 121, HIST 134, HIST 135, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, HIST 161, HIST 176, HIST 183, and HIST 184.
 In religion and classics, only RELC 100-111 are defined as introductory.
+Note that many courses are co-located (or cross-listed); in those cases, the classification of the course as introductory or not will be made according to the parent (P) listing.

 All transfer courses subject to advisor approval.
 Transfer courses may not be used to satisfy tools of political analysis or upper-level writing.
 No more than two transfer courses may be used toward the core track.
 No more than three transfer courses may be used toward the major.
 Internships count as one course toward the major, even if students receive more than four credits in the internship toward general degree requirements.
 PSCI/INTR 394A: European political internship is not a transfer course; it is treated like a course taught in residence at the University of Rochester.
 Credit is not granted for online courses.